tsliwowicz/crayon/README.md

 2013-08-07 -
 * Added feature click on header opens a large graph
 * Added export to CSV menu option on all graphs
+* Added support for variables with url provider for content

 2013-08-06 -
 * Fixed support for firefox & changed layouts to be non tabular